 Siberian huskies were bred to require less food than some similarly sized breeds.
-You should provide two meals per day of up to a cup of dry dog food per meal.
+Provide two meals per day of up to a cup of dry dog food per meal.
 Your dog's needs will depend on size, activity level, age, and other factors.
-Be sure to monitor your dog's weight to prevent obesity.
-Discuss your dog's nutritional needs with your veterinarian.
+Be sure to monitor your dog's weight to prevent obesity and discuss your dog's nutritional needs with your veterinarian.

 Where to Adopt or Buy a Siberian Husky

 Siberian Huskies are in-demand dogs, so it's unlikely one will show up at the local animal shelter—though it's always worth checking.
 Keep an eye on local rescue groups, too.
 Breed-specific rescue groups include:

 If you're interested in finding a reputable Siberian Husky breeder, visit the Siberian Husky Club of America's website, which has a referral directory of breeders that may have dogs available.

 More Dog Breeds and Further Research

 As with any breed, if you think the Siberian husky is right for you, be sure to do plenty of research before getting one.
 Talk to other Siberian busky owners, reputable breeders, and rescue groups to learn more.
 Unfortunately, there are many who need adoption and fostering as people discover they are not a good fit for their household.

 If you’re interested in similar breeds, look into these to compare the pros and cons: